The Genius of Bud Powell

 The Genius of Bud Powell, originally titled Bud Powell's Moods, is a studio album by jazz pianist Bud Powell, released in 1956 by Mercury / Clef, featuring two sessions that Powell recorded in 1950 and 1951.

 The album was re-released on CD by Verve in 1992, with two additional takes of "Tea for Two".
 The sessions also appear on The Complete Bud Powell on Verve (1994) box set.

 History

 The two sessions mark Powell's fourth recording date as leader, following on from the February 1950 session for Jazz Giant.

-The three takes of "Tea for Two" at the start of the CD release recall the classic 1955 LP release of The Amazing Bud Powell, which opens with three takes of "Un Poco Loco".
-Although the three versions here don't display the cumulative explorations of the "Un Poco Loco" takes, the sheer velocity and attack on each is remarkable.
+The three takes of "Tea for Two" at the start of the CD release recall the 1955 LP release of The Amazing Bud Powell, which opens with three takes of "Un Poco Loco".

 Powell's composition "Parisian Thoroughfare", a "classic bop vehicle", has been recorded by several other artists, most notably the Clifford Brown and Max Roach quintet in 1954 (Clifford Brown & Max Roach), featuring Bud's brother Richie Powell on piano.